 Attendance is mandatory.
 Absences are only excused in cases of verified family or medical emergency.
 Topics that are discussed in class but are not available online will be part of exams and assignments.

-Your labs, projects, exams, and quizzes will be graded in 1-2 weeks, and the scores (and comments, if applicable) will be posted in Blackboard.
-You will receive an email from the instructor or the TA when new scores are available, and any appeal should be made within 1 week from the email.
+Your labs, projects, exams, and quizzes will be graded in 1-2 weeks, and the scores (and comments, if applicable) will be posted in Canvas.
+An announcement will be posted on Piazza when new scores are available, and any appeal should be made within 1 week from the post.
 Your final grade will be calculated this way:

 Note: The distribution is subject to change in the event that labs and projects need to be removed or added.

 For example, you will receive a C letter grade if your grade is greater than or equal to 74% and less than 77%.
 Please note this scale is subject to change.
 See the Undergraduate Student Regulations for more information about letter grades and how they are translated into GPA.